paunin/docker-compose-mixer/README.md

 #### NOTES:
 * Ports you defined in overrides will be in result file without changes.
 Mixer will not try to solve conflicts in overrides.
 * To redefine values for paths (e.g. `build`, `voluems`) be sure paths will be related to `docker-compose-mixer.yml` file
+* If you want redefine attribute which should contain array, keep in mind:
+ **your array will be in result file without any merging to original value** (e.g. ports, links)

 ### Master services